BPelokTUE/MULISSE/docs/findings_log.md

     - Less importantly: The backtracking revealed some questionable implementation choices in ULISSE, in particular a bugged splitting strategy, and the use of fixed breakpoint indexes, many of them being equal.
 Implementing these did not lead to significant changes.

 The following may be inferred from this investigation:
-- MASS outperforms ED, with or without early abandoning, with or without sorting query data points, **even without precomputing FFT components**
+- **MASS outperforms ED**, with or without early abandoning, with or without sorting query data points, **even without precomputing FFT components**
 - Flat indexes (at least with envelopes as they are currently) substantially outperform prefix indexes.
 Anecdotally, even the creators of ULISSE fundamentally rely on a flat index to do most of the computation, as **the initial approximate search will visit at most 5 leaves** (5 is the default value in the code, and the value mentioned in the paper that is the best for approximate search).
 - The pruning ratios observed during this investigation ($>0.3$) are far below what has previously been seen with synthetic data generated in the same way. **This is in line with the observation that increased query length range leads to lower pruning**, most likely due to loose envelopes.